BEING CLEAN COUNTS FOR STUDENTS OF ALL AGES

 The cumulative impact of school absenteeism is costly.
 Teacher absences cost schools over $25 billion a year, a 2014 report by the International Sanitary Supply Association (ISSA) revealed.
 Meanwhile, student absenteeism has been linked to lower achievement and higher school dropout rates, according to Attendance Works.

 Students themselves recognize the importance of having a clean and healthy school.
 College students report that illness impacts their academic performance.
-According to 2015 American College Health Association, 14.6 percent of students surveyed said that a cold, flu or sore throat negatively impacted their academic performance.
+According to the 2015 National College Health Assessment by the American College Health Association, 14.6 percent of students surveyed said that a cold, flu or sore throat negatively impacted their academic performance.

 For schools and colleges looking to improve the overall cleanliness of their facilities, one area in particular could be a prime target: the school restroom.
 As one of the most heavily trafficked locations in a school, the restroom is especially susceptible to spreading contagious germs.
 Placing touch-free hand sanitizer dispensers at key locations inside and outside the bathroom can encourage routine use of the tool.